MicrosoftDocs/learn/learn-pr/azure/create-security-baselines/includes/2-create-an-identity-access-management-iam.md

 ### Self-service group management enabled - Level 2

-Until your business requires this delegation to various users, it is a best practice to disable this feature.
+Until your business requires this delegation to various users it is a best practice to disable this feature.

 1. Sign in to the <a href="https://portal.azure.com/learn.docs.microsoft.com" data-linktype="external" target="az-portal">Azure portal <span class="docon docon-navigate-external" aria-hidden="true"></span></a>.
 1. On the left, select **Azure Active Directory** > **Groups**